News / History Page

 provide a band for a forthcoming function at the club.
 As

-a result "Bev Pegg and his Rock 'n' Roll Band" were up and
+a result, "Bev Pegg and his Rock 'n' Roll Band" were up

-rolling on Friday 29th September 1978.
-Following this gig,
+and rolling on Friday 29th September 1978.
+Following this

-such was the demand, they performed at least every year at
+gig, such was the demand, they performed at least every

 Bev's rock 'n'roll band performed weekend gigs all around